danielcregg/ionic-app-github-pages/README.md

 - **Blank Page or 404 Errors**:
   Ensure the `--base-href` matches the repo name.
 The workflow does this automatically, but verify that the final URL corresponds to your repo’s name.

+- **PWA Manifest or Service Worker Issues**:
+  Ensure the `manifest.webmanifest` is correctly referenced in `index.html` and that the service worker is properly registered.
+Check the console for any errors related to the manifest or service worker.

 - **Build or Permissions Issues**:
   Check your `ionic build` process locally.
 Also, ensure you did the one-time manual setup in **Settings > Pages**.